pushkin-consortium/pushkin/docs-gitbook/getting-started/installing-pushkin-and-dependencies/windows-install.md

 # Windows 10

 To install Pushkin, Windows users will have to install the Windows Subsystem for Linux (WSL) 2.
 Note that this process will require restarting your computer multiple times.
 [This tutorial](https://docs.microsoft.com/en-us/windows/wsl/install-win10) explains how to configure WSL 2 and install a Linux distribution from the Microsoft Store.
-We recommend using Ubuntu 18.04 or 20.04.
+We recommend using Ubuntu 20.04.

 Pushkin requires using WSL 2.
 To check which version of WSL you are using, run the following command in Windows Powershell: